smuchow1962/path-builder/README.md

 A Jasmine spec file is available under the `./spec` directory

 ### Usage:
-Path-Builder has no dependencides.
+Path-Builder has no dependencies.
 Install it using npm

 `npm install path-builder [--save|--dev-save]`